-The War on Drugs campaign was presented to the world as a colorblind attack on dangerous illegal drugs harming United States citizens.
-These policies shifted drug use from a terribly tragic health concern to a criminal act.
+The War on Drugs campaign was presented to the world as a colorblind attack on dangerous illegal drugs harming the United States citizens and economy.
+The new War on Drug policies shifted drug use from a public health concern to a criminal act.
+The policies included harsher sentencing for minor possession charges and mandatory minimums.
+These policies were especially focused on a new form of cocaine, rock crack cocaine.
 Instead of helping people who were addicted to drugs they were now see as the enemy, not the victims.
 Nancy Regan explained this new stance in the following quote,”There is no moral middle ground.
 Indifference is not an option.
 We want you to help us create an outspoken intolerance for drug use.
-For the sake of our children I implore each of you to be unyielding and inflexible in your opposition to drugs” These policies were crafted in a way that appeared as if they were race neutral, but had underlying biases.
-These policies were presented to the world through the government, media, news, and pop culture outlets to put a face to the War on Drugs, that face was really a race, African Americans.
-For example, in public service announcements addressing the dangers of crack cocaine starred the white Holly Wood actor Clint Eastwood, famous for his tough on crime persona utilized phrases like, “Then again if you go ahead and try them at least it won’t be out of ignorance, just stupidity.“.
-On the other hand when African American individuals were used to address the crack epidemic very different language was used.
-For example, in La Toya Jackson’s single “Just Say No!” promoting Nancy Reagan’s Just Say No campaign the language used in her song presents a much more compassionate and closer tie than that used by actor Clint Eastwood.
+For the sake of our children I implore each of you to be unyielding and inflexible in your opposition to drugs” These policies were crafted in a way that appeared as if they were neutral to race, but the way these policies were portrayed in the media and implemented showed there underlying biases.
+These policies were presented to the world through the public addresses, media coverage, news headlines, and pop culture outlets.
+The distortion of these public media sources created a stereotypical face of War on Drugs criminals, African Americans.
+For example, in a public service announcement addressing the dangers of crack cocaine the white Hollywood actor Clint Eastwood, famous for his tough on crime persona utilized phrases like, “Then again if you go ahead and try them at least it won’t be out of ignorance, just stupidity.”
+On the other hand when African American individuals addressed the crack epidemic in popular culture and public platforms very different language was used.
+For example, in La Toya Jackson’s single “Just Say No!” which was created in collaboration with Nancy Reagan and supported the First Lady’s Just Say No campaign the language used in her song presents a more compassionate and sympathetic perspective than that used by actor Clint Eastwood.
 La Toya even says, “Brothers and sisters.
 What are you crying for?
 People are dying.
 What are they dying for?
 You’ve got to be so strong.
 Don’t let them lead you on.
-And take you in Into their misery.The difference in language used between these two prominent public icons in relation to the War on Drugs helps express how it was presented to the public in an extremely radicalized way.
-The distance Clint Eastwood puts between him and the “stupid” choice to use drugs juxtaposed with the closeness and pure sadness La Toya expresses in relation to the crack epidemic help bolster this radicalization of the war on drugs.
+And take you in Into their misery.The juxtaposing rhetoric used between these two prominent War on Drugs supporters helps express how it was presented to the public in an extremely racialized context.
+The distance Clint Eastwood’s language puts between him and the “stupid” choice to use drugs compared to the affectionate and sorrowful words La Toya utilized in relation to the crack epidemic help bolster this racialization of the War on Drugs in the media.